Greater Yellowstone Ecosystem: Flora

 Among native plants of the GYE, whitebark pine (Pinus albicaulis) is a species of special interest, in large part because of its seasonal importance to grizzly bears, but also because its distribution could be dramatically reduced by relatively minor global warming.
 In this case, researchers do not have a good long-term data set on the species, but they understand its ecology well enough to project declining future conservation status.
 A more immediate and serious threat to whitebark pines is an introduced fungal rust disease, White Pine Blister Rust (Cronartium ribicola), which is causing heavy mortality in the species.
 Occasional resistant individuals occur, but in the short to medium term, a severe population decline is expected.

-Estimates of the decline of quaking aspen (Populus tremuloides) on the park's northern range since 1872 range from 50% to 95%.
-Perhaps no conservation controversy underway in Greater Yellowstone more clearly reveals the need for comprehensive interdisciplinary research.

-Several factors are suspected in the quaking aspen's changing status, including:

-Native American influences on numerous mammal species and on fire ecology-return intervals before the creation of the park in 1872.

-European influences on wildfire frequency since 1886; regional climate warming.

-Human harvests of beaver and ungulates in the first 15 years of the park's history, and of wolves and other predators before 1930.

-Human settlement on traditional ungulate migration routes north of the park since 1872; ungulate (especially elk) effects on all other parts of the ecosystem since 1900; and human influences on elk distribution in the park.